At some point, you might be faced with a dilemma: How to bring a baby to the movies.

 Do you find a babysitter?
-Forfeit the theater experience and wait for the DVD?
+Forfeit the theater experience and wait to watch it at home?

 I didn’t bring my son to his first movie until he was 3 years old, mostly because he was extra sensitive to loud noises and dark spaces.
 But a friend of mine — the mom blogger behind Nessa Knows Best — has never been afraid to bring her babies to the movie theater, even with two kids under 2 years old.
-So I asked her for her best tips on how you can bring your baby to see Monsters University.
+So I asked her for her best tips on how you can bring your baby to the movies.